A person presents a breakdown of ad spend on a screen to a group seated around a table.

 The Current State of Marketing: the Voyage of Errors

-Modern marketing is like being affected by LA traffic—full of detours and gridlock.
-In this cluttered video age, standing out demands creativity and awareness.
-But this awareness must be carefully crafted to avoid becoming a self-inflicted punchline.
+Modern marketing is like navigating LA traffic—full of detours and gridlock.
+In this cluttered virtual time, standing out demands creativity and humor.
+But this humor must be carefully crafted to avoid becoming a self-inflicted punchline.

 “Marketing isn’t just about what you make, it’s about the stories you tell.” – Seth Godin, Marketing Sage.